hadv/yitam/README.md

 ## Server API

-The server uses Socket.IO for real-time communication with the client.
+The server uses Socket.IO for real-time communication with the client, and integrates with the Model Context Protocol for enhanced AI tool capabilities.

 ## Technology Stack